 People often call canon character Wesley Crusher a Mary Sue.
 A lot of people love to hate this character.
 I’ve done my best to try to rehabilitate him, particularly in Crackerjack.

 Love for Others’ Babies

 Captain Sarine‘s Kalara is perhaps the best-realized female Klingon I have either seen or read.
 I’ve also enjoyed the interplay of thebluesman‘s Captain Dylan and Dr. West.
 Miranda Fave‘s wacky Tabatha (don’t call me Tabby!)
 Chase and her crew get things done with few stuffy conventions and a lot of flair.
 And Mistral‘s Shand feels very much like a real alien person.
 Enough like us to be someone we could work with, but enough unlike to keep us a bit … unsettled.

 In the scenery department, kes7‘s Tesseract universe puts together a crazy-advanced ship with the right kinds of off-kilter people who can make it run.
 And trekfan‘s overall Hank and Bethany mythos brings those two original characters from home to the Pearl to marriage and domesticity, and eventually to Hank’s end.

-I cannot imagine fan fiction without original characters, and I confess it often dismays me when people do not try to write them.
-Even poorly realized Mary Sue to the hilt creations are, at least to me, an attempt to go outside oneself, and stretch those creative muscles.
-For better or for worse, original characters and scenes, I feel, take it all to the next level.
+I cannot imagine fan fiction without original characters.
+Plus I confess it often dismays me when people do not try to write them.
+Even poorly realized Mary Sue are, at least to me, an attempt to go outside oneself.
+They mean people are stretching those creative muscles.
+For me, original characters and scenes, I feel, take it all to the next level.

 Damn, I’m gonna go out and make myself some more characters!